Frequently Asked Questions (Faculty)

 Many courses at The University of New Mexico convene outside the traditional classroom or laboratory, and some programs require the completion of such courses as part of the standard curriculum.
 Examples of such courses are:

 The student arranges a practicum, internship, field trip, field experience, or overseas study program through their instructor, advisor, professional school and/or any other appropriate division of the University.
 If accommodations are likely to be required, the student must make the request.
-The purpose, activities, and time necessary for the accommodations will be discussed by the Accessibility Resource Center and the student, along with the practicum supervisor.
+The purpose, activities, and time necessary for the accommodations will be discussed by ARC and the student, along with the practicum supervisor.
 Staff at a practicum site may need to be included as well.
-In other cases, the student makes the requests directly to the practicum site personnel, and comes to the Accessibility Resource Center only for services that would involve some cost, such as readers or scribes.
-The Accessibility Resource Center and the student agree on which accommodations are necessary and reasonable.
+In other cases, the student makes the requests directly to the practicum site personnel, and comes to ARC only for services that would involve some cost, such as readers or scribes.
+ARC and the student agree on which accommodations are necessary and reasonable.
 Supervising faculty should discuss the potential need for accommodations with students when appropriate.

 What if a student needs a Signed Language Interpreter?

 Students who are hearing impaired may request a Signed Language Interpreter in order to have access to course lectures and other University activities.
-Signed Language Interpreters are professionals employed by the Accessibility Resource Center.
+Signed Language Interpreters are professionals employed by ARC.
 Their job is to provide access by translating lecture and other spoken communication into signed communication, usually American Sign Language (ASL).
 Interpreters maintain a professional level of distance in the classroom when interpreting.
-Students handle requests for Signed Language Interpreters directly with the Accessibility Resource Center.
+Students handle requests for Signed Language Interpreters directly with ARC.

 Signed Language Interpreters in the Classroom